Analysis | No more changing clocks? History says be careful what you wish for on daylight saving time.

 - It puts clocks out of sync with Europe, which has standard time between late October and late March, creating problems in the trade and travel sectors.

-- It makes it more difficult for various religions to practice rituals at home, such as sunrise prayers for Jews
+- It makes it more difficult for various religions to practice rituals at home, such as sunrise prayers for Jews.

-- It might actually increase gasoline consumption, given people will have more time in the evening to go outside.
+- It might actually increase gasoline consumption, given that people will have more time in the evening to go outside.

-- Despite widespread belief that it’s meant to benefit farmers, they actually really dislike it and have consistently lobbied against it since World War I.
+- Despite the widespread belief that it’s meant to benefit farmers, they actually really dislike it and have consistently lobbied against it since World War I.

-What’s more, it’s not actually clear there is much momentum behind this idea in the broader American public right now — or, at least, nowhere near as much as there was in 1973.
+What’s more, it’s not actually clear there is much momentum behind this idea in the broader American public right now — or at least, nowhere near as much as there was in 1973.

 An AP-NORC poll in 2019 is the most recent to have tested this.
 It showed Americans generally liked the idea of keeping the clocks constant.
 But while 31 percent wanted them to be on daylight saving time constantly, 40 percent wanted them set to standard time and left there.